Pylons/pylonsrtd/faq/pyramid.rst

 If your Pylons app is already set up like this, then your domain models will most likely require no changes at all.
 Templates might need slight alterations and controllers will need some changes.

-There will be an announcement when we're ready for Pylons users with larger code-bases to try out the migration tools.

 What is the difference between Pyramid and repoze.bfg?
 ------------------------------------------------------